dinabandhu50/FREQUENT_OPIATE_PRESCRIBER/README.md

     4. The **_pipeline.py_** has the main pipeline
     5. The **_preprocessors.py_** has all the custom preprocessors.

-4. src folder:
+4. package_fop folder:

-    1. src has all the python scripts for deployment easy style.
+    1. This folder has all the python scripts for deployment easy style.
+    2. I have created the package of this package, so that later I can easily import it in Flask app.

+5. setup.py file:
+    1. To build the package use
+        > `python setup.py sdist bdist_wheel`
+    2. To locally install type below command from the directory where setup.py is present.
+        > `pip install -e .`